 Commercial probiotics, in comparison, contain only a few well-known species of bacteria that are traditionally found in fermented milk products.
 It would seem like having so few species of bacteria in a probiotic preparation will at least make it easier to analyse their positive effects.
 Unfortunately, even the effects of supplementing a single species will depend on the current microbiome, diet, medications, psychological stress and many other factors.
 This would explain why even recent, large-scale meta-reviews come to the conclusion that there is no definite health effect for taking probiotics.[58-66] It’s also unlikely that the meager 1-20 different bacterial species that are contained in probiotics can improve the diversity of the more than 1,000 different species and subspecies found in the human microbiome.
-That said, taking a probiotic preparation can temporarily increase the number of the supplemented bacteria in the gut, which could lead to them out-competing harmful microbes and possibly providing food and metabolites for other friendly bacteria that can then populate the flora.[68-73] On the other hand, they could also drive out good bacteria and cause gastrointestinal side-effects in healthy people, or infections in immunodeficient people.[74-77] All in all, probiotics seem like a relatively safe and promising, if somewhat unpredictable option to improve the micobiome.
+That said, taking a probiotic preparation can increase the number of the supplemented bacteria in the gut for a short time.
+In this way, it’s possible that they out-compete harmful microbes and provide food and metabolites for other friendly bacteria that can then populate the flora.[68-73] On the other hand, they could also drive out good bacteria and cause gastrointestinal side-effects in healthy people, or infections in immunodeficient people.[74-77] All in all, probiotics seem like a relatively safe and promising, but somewhat unpredictable option to improve the micobiome.

 Feeding what was found

 There is yet another way in which one can try to balance an out-of-whack gut flora.
 Instead of introducing live bacteria to your system, the idea of prebiotics is to feed select parts of what you already have.
 It’s easy to confuse pre- and pro-biotics, not only because the words are similar but also because their naming is very much counter-intuitive.
-It may help you to remember which is which if you take the “pre” to mean “present”, as in, a present from you to your gut flora in gratitude for all its years of service.
+Maybe it can help you to remember the meanings if you take the “pre” to mean “present”, as in, a present from you to your gut flora in gratitude for all its years of service.
 And similar to chocolate bunnies given to children at Easter, this is the kind of present that will be eaten right away – or “fermented”, to use the bacteria-appropriate word.
 Ideally, prebiotics are intended to feed only some select kinds of bacteria which are believed to be overall beneficial for health.